Top 10 Dirtiest NHL Players

 Unrestricted Free Agent, Defense

 Despite a productive career and gut-busting prank skills, Bieksa is considered by many to be cheap and dirty.
-He plays with a physical edge–a surly on-ice demeanor that often blurs the lines of fair play, with plenty of nasty elbows and nasty cheap shots.
+He plays with a physical edge – a surly on-ice demeanor that often blurs the lines of fair play, with plenty of nasty elbows and nasty cheap shots.
 He is one of the most hated players in the NHL.

 David Backes